joe-jordan/minimalisp/README.md

 TODO:

+(The original goal of a Lisp stack that is independent of the Python stack may be resurrected in a future version, or perhaps in the optimised (probably C) version.)

 *this list is now frozen, and is the target for an alpha release.*

-**Finish the standard library** (especially `if`) and mathematical function implementations.
-The original goal of a Lisp stack that is independent of the Python stack may be resurrected in a future version, or perhaps in the optimised (probably C) version.

- * logical comparisons
- * find a way of loading stdlib.l into programs e.g. if a flag `-l` is passed. (tutorial is broken until this is finished.)
+**Finish the standard library**

  * mathematical functions.

 **Make runtime errors optional/configurable.**  The default should be with errors on (and nicely shown in the eventual REPL), but the purpose of turning them off is to allow a "permissive" state for random programs (genetic programs) to be run in.
 This obviously excludes "compile" errors (in the parser).